This post contains affiliate links.

 They’re delicate, they’re classy, and they make perfect gifts for travelers because you can customize it with the GPS coordinates of their home.
 Thoughtful and beautiful, what more could you need?

 True story: Daniel and I almost stole someones luggage in Cusco because it was the exact same Osprey bag as mine.
-I was on the phone (Daniel had left his camera in the Lima airport, what’s new?) and about 15 minutes later I looked down at the bag and realized it wasn’t mine!
+I was on the phone and about 15 minutes later I looked down at the bag Daniel grabbed for me and realized it wasn’t mine!

 I awkwardly brought it back to the carousel where a lone man was sadly watching my lone bag circle over and over again.
 Whoops.